Medical Laboratory Science

 Why Medical Laboratory Science at The Michener Institute?

 Medical laboratory science is a regulated health profession.
 Michener’s Medical Laboratory Science program is accredited by the Canadian Medical Association Conjoint Committee on Accreditation, and graduates are eligible to write the national certification examinations conducted by the Canadian Society for Medical Laboratory Sciences (CSMLS).
 Certification qualifies the graduate to work across Canada or for registration with the provincial colleges, such as the College of Medical Laboratory Technologists of Ontario (CMLTO), which is a requirement to practice in Ontario.

 Health care services are in demand twenty-four hours a day, seven days a week.
-Medical Laboratory Technologists often perform shift and weekend work to ensure patients get critical lab results.
+Medical Laboratory Technologists often perform shift and weekend work, sometimes alone to ensure patients get critical lab results.
 MLTs must be able to make critical decisions while working in a fast-paced, high stress environment.

-Graduates receive an Advanced Diploma in Medical Laboratory Science and may apply for advanced standing in Ryerson’s Bachelor of Health Administration program.
+Graduates receive an Advanced Diploma in Medical Laboratory Science and may apply for advanced standing in Ryerson’s Bachelor of Health Administration program or other university programs.
 They may also apply to pursue advanced studies at Michener, including: